 Design Features Of The $100 Bill

-Grey, blue and red in colour, Barbadian $100 notes bear the image of the Right Excellent Sir Grantley Adams.
+Grey, blue, and red, Barbadian $100 notes bear the image of the Right Excellent Sir Grantley Adams.

-The front of the $100 bill features the national Coat of Arms, a broken trident, a map of Barbados, and the signature of the Governor in office at time of printing.
+The front of the $100 bill features the national Coat of Arms, a broken trident, a map of Barbados, and the signature of the Governor in the office at the time of printing.

-Note: Newer $100 notes are printed with an electrotype bearing the image of the Pride of Barbados, the island’s national flower.
+Note: Newer $100 bills are printed with an electrotype bearing the image of the Pride of Barbados, the island’s national flower.

 The Right Excellent Sir Grantley Adams